 Regarding First Transcontinental Railroad.
 This site is a California Registered Historical Landmark (No. 780-7).

 1. The First Transcontinental Railroad Journey

 The American rail network was not yet connected to the Atlantic or the Pacific.
 What was heralded as the Transcontinental Railroad merely connected Omaha and Sacramento.
 In November 1869 the Sacramento line was extended to San Francisco Bay at Oakland.

 At first, trains had to be ferried across the Missouri River to complete a transcontinental journey.
 The Hannibal Bridge in Kansas City was the first bridge to cross the Missouri, it was completed in

 On June 4, 1876 an express train named the Transcontinental Express arrived in San Francisco via the Transcontinental Railroad only 83 hours and 39 minutes after it left from New York City.

 — Submitted September 16, 2008, by Syd Whittle of El Dorado Hills, California.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 12, 2008, by Syd Whittle of El Dorado Hills, California.
-This page has been viewed 2,338 times since then and 63 times this year.
-This page was the Marker of the Week September 21, 2008.
+This page was last revised on December 22, 2019.
+It was originally submitted on September 12, 2008, by Syd Whittle of El Dorado Hills, California.
+This page has been viewed 2,499 times since then and 76 times this year.
+It was the Marker of the Week September 21, 2008.
 Photos: 1, 2, 3. submitted on September 12, 2008, by Syd Whittle of El Dorado Hills, California.
 4. submitted on March 7, 2010, by Craig Vincent of Stockton, California.
 5. submitted on April 6, 2010, by Craig Vincent of Stockton, California.
 6. submitted on February 4, 2010. • Kevin W. was the editor who published this page.